 Interspecific analysis

-The model converged well.
+The joint species distribution model converged well.
 The environmental filter and trait parameters had high ESS (close to the posterior sample sizes) and Ȓ values near 1.0, while residual species associations were slightly less well converged but still acceptable (Fig. S3).
 Tjur R2 values ranged from near zero to 0.75 (Fig. S4), The dominant species mentioned above had R2 values from 0.15 - 0.65.
+The “Introduced Annual Bromus” group (Table S1) from the model groups together B. tectorum, which was very common and abundant, with B. secalinus, of which we encountered one individual plant.
+Hereafter we will refer to this group as simply B. tectorum.
+The “Introduced Cichorioideae” group contains three species, Tragopogon dubius Scop., Taraxacum officinale L., and Scorzonera laciniata L. which are all rosette-forming, wind-dispersed, non-native species in the Cichorioideae subfamily of Asteraceae.

-Pre-treatment conditions had predictable effects on species occurrence that showed patterns among functional groups (Fig. 3).
+Pre-treatment conditions had predictable effects on species occurrence that showed patterns among functional types (Fig. 3).
 Caespitose perennial native grasses all had strong positive associations with spring soil moisture.
-The most prevalent annual introduced grasses, (S. cereale & B. tectorum) were insensitive to spring soil moisture but positively associated with spring soil temperature, while the most prevalent introduced forbs, B. scoparia and S. tragus were more strongly associated with fall conditions before seeding.
-A. canescens, the shrub that was widely established in the strips seeded in 2013, was more sensitive to higher soil temperatures in the fall preceding seeding, and more exposed topographic positions (i.e. low TWI3).
+The most prevalent annual introduced grasses, (S. cereale & B. tectorum) were insensitive to spring soil moisture but positively associated with spring soil temperature, while the most prevalent introduced forbs, B. scoparia and S. tragus were more strongly associated with fall and winter conditions before seeding.
+A. canescens, the shrub that was widely established in the strips seeded in 2013, was more sensitive to higher soil temperatures in the fall preceding seeding, and more exposed topographic positions (i.e. low TWI, Fig. 3).
 The three highly prevalent non-native species (B. tectorum, B. scoparia, and S. tragus) all had weak associations with spring soil moisture.
-Rather B. scoparia, and S. tragus, the two most prevalent forbs, were positively associated with fall soil moisture and temperature, and negatively associated with winter soil temperature, while B. tectorum was positively associated with spring soil temperature.

-There were only a handful of strong relationships between traits and environmental filters (Fig. S4).
-Perennial occurrence was negatively associated with soil nitrogen, and rhizomatous occurrence had negative associations with spring soil temperature.
-Taller plants had negative associations with bare ground, as well as grasses, and C4 plants were more likely at sites with high bare ground cover.
+Post-treatment conditions also had predictable effects on species occurrence that showed patterns among functional types groups (Fig. 4).
+Effects of the conditions immediately after treatment were mostly weak.
+High soil moisture conditions in the hottest part of the summer were positively associated with the occurrence of the rhizomatous C3 grass P. smithii, and negatively associated with the C4 bunchgrasses.
+Warmer fall soil temperatures after seeding were positively associated with the seeded C4 bunchgrasses, and P. smithii had no response.
+For the highly prevalent introduced plants, B. tectorum had strong negative associations with high summer soil temperatures, while S. tragus and B. scoparia had strong positive associations with spring soil moisture and fall soil temperatures, and strong negative associations with summer soil temperatures.

+There were several associations between life history traits and climate around the time of planting (Fig. S5).
+Fall soil temperature after planting was positively associated with C4 species and negatively associated with height.
+High spring soil moisture before planting was associated positively with Perennials.
+High spring soil temperature before planting was associated with graminoids.
+High summer soil moisture after treatment was negatively associated with C4 species and positively associated with height.
+Summer soil temperatures after planting were positively associated with height.
+High topographic wetness index was associated negatively with height.

-After accounting for the effect of environment and life history traits, there were two main groups of species that were positively correlated within the group, and negatively correlated between the two groups (Fig. 54).
+After accounting for the effect of environment and life history traits, there were two main groups of species that were positively correlated within the group, and negatively correlated between the two groups (Fig. 5).
 The first group (G1) was composed of the introduced annuals B. tectorum, B. secalinus (grouped) and B. scoparia.
 The second group (G2) consisted of all of the perennial native grasses in the CRP mix except N. viridis, along with S. tragus, introduced annual mustards, and native forbs.